Skip to content

 2. Free professional-grade software

 Software companies want students to stay loyal once they enter the workforce, so they give away the expensive stuff for free.
-Verified today:
+Start with Microsoft 365: most UK universities provide a free institutional licence covering Word, Excel, PowerPoint, OneNote and Outlook, so check your university IT portal before you pay for anything.

 3. Streaming free trials worth claiming

-The big audio and video services all run a 1-month free trial for new accounts (sometimes longer for student-verified accounts).
-The trick is to set a calendar reminder to cancel before day 30 if you do not want to keep paying.
+The big audio and video services all run a 1-month free trial for new accounts (sometimes longer for student-verified accounts), and the trick is to set a calendar reminder to cancel before day 30 if you do not want to keep paying.

 Verified prices on each provider's UK site, 25 April 2026.